Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Methods

 In the final phase, Sample, MCMC sampling is utilized to further refine the posterior of $\theta$.
 Employing MCMC in conjunction with the GP emulator enables the drawing of samples from the approximate posterior distribution, thereby ensuring robust UQ.
 The computational efficiency and inherent smoothness of GP emulators allows for the use of MCMC, which may be prohibitive for expensive $\mathcal{G}$.

 We implement CES following methods specified in \cite{cleary2021calibrate}.
-We use EKS for the calibration phase, since EKS (unlike EKI) does not suffer from the collapse of the posterior distribution to a point mass \cite{garbuno2020interacting}.
-EKS is used only for a limited number of iterations to reduce the computational burden, so the subsequent steps of CES (Emulation and Sampling) are usually necessary to obtain reliable UQ and refinement of the posterior distribution of $\theta$.
+In this study we use EKS and EKI as described in \cite{iglesias2013ensemble} for our examples.
+EKS (unlike most EKI algorithms) does not suffer from collapse of the posterior distribution, but it is computationally expensive and may require more iterations than EKI \cite{garbuno2020interacting}.
+EKS is typically used only for a limited number of iterations to reduce the computational burden, so the subsequent steps of CES (Emulation and Sampling) are necessary to obtain reliable UQ and refinement of the posterior distribution.
+We note that it is also possible to use alternative non-collapsing or regularized variants of EKI.
+A number of such variants have been developed that help preserve ensemble spread and offer fast convergence.
+TEKI (Tikhonov-regularized EKI) adds explicit quadratic regularization to the update, mitigating collapse and stabilizing inference in ill-posed settings \cite{chada2020tikhonov}.
+In addition, Kalman–Bucy/continuous-time EKI with early-stopping rules has been analyzed as a data-driven regularization that halts the dynamics before ensemble collapse \cite{tienstra2024early}.
+These variants yield final ensembles whose spread better reflects posterior uncertainty and improving computational efficiency relative to running many small EKS steps \cite{tienstra2024early}.
+Finally, statistically-linearized EKI variants (EKI-SL/IEKF-SL) explicitly prevent collapse in linear tests and maintain empirical covariances near posterior levels \cite{chada2020iterative}.
+Finally, \cite{huang2022iterated} describe an iterated Kalman framework in which algorithmic choices (discretization, step control) can influence ensemble collapse and computational efficiency.